HSLdevcom/navigator-proto/docs/index.rst

        ...  xpath=//input[@placeholder='Where do you want to go?']
        ...  search
        ${note} =  Add pointy note  search
        ...
-Just type here, where do you want to go, and press enter.
+Just type here, where do you want to go, and wait a second for \
+       ...  the results.
        ...  position=bottom  width=300
        Input text  search  market
        Capture page screenshot  navigatorwindow-annotated.png
        Remove elements  ${note}

-And in action:
+And pick the right result form the list:

 .. figure:: navigatorwindow-results.png